Durchstarten – Questions and Answers

 What do you mean by “barriers”?

-For us, barriers in the application process mean that people can’t apply for public funding in other funding programmes, because they are faced with a variety of obstacles within the system of the application process.
-For example, such obstacles can be:
+For us, significant barriers in the application process mean that people can’t apply for public funding in other funding programmes, because they are faced with a variety of obstacles within the system of the application process.
+Such obstacles can be, for example:

 • Language: